-The first day of work, he wore more expensive clothes than all the other Analysts/Associates and didn’t take a hint when everyone said that he was out of line.
+The first day of work, he wore more expensive clothes than all the other Analysts/Associates, and he didn’t take a hint when everyone said that he was out of line.

-Over the next few weeks, he got increasingly annoyed by the hours and how he “couldn’t spend enough time with his family.”
+Over the next few weeks, he got increasingly annoyed by the infamous investment banking hours and how he “couldn’t spend enough time with his family.”
 He left a month after he started.

-What Happened to Him: He went to a quant hedge fund, which was a better fit anyway.
+What Happened to Him: He eventually moved into a sales role in prime brokerage.
 I guess he “spends more time with his family” these days.

 Mistake #3: The Cute Girl

-A friend’s office was 90% male (usually it’s lower than that, though still over 50%) and everyone was enamored with this girl who was supposedly stunningly attractive.
+One friend’s office was 90% male – usually it’s not quite that bad, but it’s almost always well over 50% male – and everyone was enamored with this girl who was stunningly attractive.

 She received an offer despite shaky interview performance.

-A month later, an MD was presenting a pitch book she had worked on in a client meeting and both parties realized all the numbers were wrong – not “off by .1″ wrong, we’re talking “$400 million vs. $4 million” wrong.
+A month later, an MD was presenting a pitch book she had worked on, and the client realized all the numbers were wrong – not “off by .1” wrong, we’re talking “$400 million vs. $4 million” wrong.

 The same story repeated itself many times over the coming months.

-What Happened to Her: She is still working, having survived multiple rounds of layoffs.
+What Happened to Her: She is still working and has survived multiple rounds of layoffs.

 Struggling to ace your interviews?